johnwesleyquintero/wesai-np/README.md

 - **Drag and Drop:**
     - Reorganize notes and folders in the sidebar.
     - Drag text files or images directly into the editor to import their content.
+- **Polished User Experience:** Enjoy smoother animations, more responsive feedback, and smarter in-app guidance for a more premium feel.
 - **Light and Dark Themes:** Choose between a light or dark interface for optimal viewing comfort.
 - **Responsive Design:** A seamless experience across desktop, tablet, and mobile devices.